Inbox Placement, Promotions, and Spam Folders

 ### Content Is One Delivery Signal

 1. Check SPF, DKIM, DMARC, and alignment on a real test email.
+Success means authentication passes and the domains align as expected.

 2. Review recent bounces, complaints, unsubscribes, opens, clicks, and replies.

-3. Confirm subscribers expected this message.
+3. Confirm that subscribers expected to receive this message.

 4. Check links and landing pages for unsafe warnings or confusing redirects.